huggingface/blog/dynamic_speculation_lookahead.md

 # What’s next?

-In this post we introduced a faster default strategy for assisted generation.
+In this post we introduced a faster strategy for assisted generation called _dynamic speculative decoding_.

 In our upcoming post, we'll introduce a new method for assisted generation: combine any target model with any assistant model!
 This will open the door for accelerating countless models on HF Hub that do not have small enough assistant variants, e.g `Phi-3`, `gemma-2`, `CodeLlama` and many many more.
 Stay tuned!